Inna275/SelfAssessment/Skills/NodeJS.md

   - I/O-bound, CPU-bound, memory-bound tasks
   - Interactive applications (close to real-time)
 - Modularity, layers and dependencies
-  - CommonJS modules
+  - CommonJS modules: 🖐️ used
-  - ECMAScript modules
+  - ECMAScript modules: 🖐️ used
-  - node:module
+  - node:module: 🖐️ used
   - Caching in CJS and ESM
   - Modules as singletons
   - Contexts and scripts node:vm